AdobeDocs/document-cloud-learn.zh-Hant/help/acrobat/industry/gov/protect-digital-documents.md

 ---
-title: 隨處使用 Acrobat 的 5 個秘訣--保護數位檔
+title: 5 Tips for Working Anywhere with Acrobat--Protect Digital Documents
-description: 瞭解如何在 PDF 中新增密碼以防止複製、編輯或列印
+description: Learn how to add a password to your PDF to prevent copying, editing, or printing
 role: User
 product: adobe acrobat
 level: Beginner